For Professionals

 Protein

-Your body needs protein to build muscle, heal and stay healthy, but the amount of protein you should eat depends on your stage of kidney disease.
-In kidney disease stages 3, 4 and 5 (not on dialysis), you should eat less protein to prevent your kidneys from having to work even harder to filter more protein waste, which could wear them out faster.
+Your body needs protein to build muscle, heal and stay healthy, but the amount and types of protein you should eat can depend on your stage of kidney disease.
+In kidney disease stages 3, 4 and 5 (not on dialysis), you may need to eat less protein to prevent your kidneys from having to work even harder to filter waste products from protein digestion.

 Get your protein from lean protein sources: